LaunchAcademy/apprenti-week-4-review/review.md

 - An image of the Simpsons logo
 - A list of links to Simpsons fan sites
 - An "About" section with a paragraph that briefly describes the show
-- A Characters section that provides an unordered list of characters
+- A Characters section that displays a featured character of the week
 - A "Quotes" section that has a quote from the Simpsons

 #### Styling